Akal Security: History

-Akal Security, Inc. was founded in 1980 after Gurutej Singh Khalsa found that, although he had some experience in law enforcement, "his beard and turban prevented him from getting a job".
-The company was started with a $1,200 loan from co-founder Daya Singh Khalsa.
-Akal Security is one of a number of companies run by followers of the Sikh Dharma sangat.
+Akal Security, Inc. was founded in 1980 by Gurutej Khalsa, who found that, though he had studied law enforcement, "his beard and turban prevented him from getting a job".
+At the advice of Yogi Bhajan, Gurutej Khalsa started the company with a $1,200 loan from co-founder Daya Singh Khalsa.

 Akal Security had a large expansion in contracts after the September 11th attacks because it was able to recruit a large number of former law enforcement and military personnel.
 According to The New York Times, the company has benefited from the Army's low-price approach to determining contracts because Akal Security has low overhead and good past performances.